jed1357/image-to-text-app/README.md

 ## Scope
 It comes with the following:
-- A page that creates a document.
+- A page that gets the image and transforms it to a text.
-- After, click on share to send document linnk to email.

 ## Purpose
 Wanted to do something worth while and learn something new.